How much does an HVAC inspection cost?

-An HVAC inspection costs $150 to $500, depending on the system size, location, and type.
-A furnace, air duct, or AC inspection alone costs $50 to $180 each.
+An HVAC inspection costs $150 to $500, depending on the system size, type, and location.
+A furnace, air duct, or AC inspection alone costs $50 to $180.
 An HVAC inspection checks the safety and function of the ductwork, heating, and air conditioning systems, and is recommended before a new home purchase.

 |Inspection type||Average cost|

 |HVAC inspection (AC, furnace, & ducts)||$150 – $500|

 |Air duct inspection||$80 – $180|